Akshay67/Windows-automation-with-python/README.md

 # Windows-automation-with-python
-Just automate daily things and learn new thisgs
+Just automate daily things and learn new things